-10. Authentication of order, letters, etc. of the Committee :-
+10. Authentication Of Orders, Letters, Etc., Of The Committee :-

-- 1 [All notices, letters, authorizations, orders, or other documents to be issued or made by the Committee under this Act may be authenticated by the Chairman or Secretary thereof or any other officer authorized by the Committee in this behalf and any notice, letter, authorization, order or other document so authenticated shall be presumed to have been duly issued or made by the Committee.] - 1.
-Subs. by Act 65 of 1962, Sec.
-10, for "the working journalists" (w.e.f.
-15th January, 1963).
+All notices, letters, authorisations, orders or other documents to be issued or made by the Committee under this Act may be authenticated by the Chairman or the Secretary thereof or any other officer authorised by the Committee in this behalf and any notice, letter, authorisation, order or other document so authenticated shall be presumed to have been duly issued or made by the Committee.

-11. Effect of Act over Working Journalist Act, etc.. :-
+11. Effect Of Act On Working Journalists Act, Etc:

-- (1) section 8 , Section 10 , Section 11 , Section 12 , and Section 13 of the Working Journalists Act shall have no effect in relation to the Committee. - (2) The provisions of this Act shall have effect notwithstanding anythig inconsistent therewith in the terms of any award, agreement or contract of service, whether made before or after the commencement of this Act: Provided that where under any such award, agreement, contract of service or otherwise, a working journalist is entitled to benefits in respect of any matter which are more favourable to him than those to which he would be entitled under this Act, the working journalist shall continue to be entitled to the more favourable benefits in respect of that matter, notwithstanding that he receives benefits-in respect of other matters under this Act. - (3) Nothing contained in this Act shall be construed to preclude any working journalist from entering into any agreement with an employer for granting him rights or privileges .in respect of any matter which are more favourable to him than those to which he would be entitled under this Act.
+(1) Sections 8, 10, 11, 12 and 13 of the Working Journalists Act shall have no effect in relation to the Committee.

+(2) The provisions of this Act shall have effect notwithstanding anything inconsistent therewith in the terms of any award, agreement or contract of service, whether made before or after the commencement of this Act:

+Provided that where under any such award, agreement, contract of service or otherwise, a working journalist is entitled to benefits in respect of any matter which are more favourable to him than those to which he would be entitled under this Act, the working journalist shall continue to be entitled to the more favourable benefits in respect of that matter, notwithstanding that he receives benefits in respect of other matters under this Act.

-12. Vacancies, etc. not to invalidate proceedings of Committee :-
+(3) Nothing contained in this Act shall be consistrued to preclude any working journalist from entering into any agreement with an employer for granting him rights or privileges in respect of any matter which are more favourable to him than those to which he would be entitled under this Act.

+12. Vacancies, Etc., Not To Invalidate Proceedings Of Committee: